ligelowbee/subtitle-dump.sh/README.md

 `subtitle-dump.sh` will present a file selector and pull all subtitles from a selected video file.

-`subtitle-extract.sh` will list what subtitles are present and extract the selected.
+`subtitle-extract.sh` lists what subtitles are present in a video file and extracts the one selected.